audrasjb/gdpr-data-request-form/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates WordPress Core 4.9.6 GDPR tools to allow users/visitors to request Personal Data export and erasure with front-end forms
+Use WordPress Core GDPR tools to build front-end Personal Data export/erasure forms (includes Widget, Gutenberg Block, shortcode & Hooks).

 == Description ==

 This plugin uses WordPress Core tools for GDPR Compliance.

 Since release 4.9.6, WordPress admin has some tools to handle Privacy User Requests.
 Administrators are able to create Data Request for every users in order to send or erase users data.
-This plugin allow website administrators to display Data Request Forms in front-end, for example in your Privacy Page.
+This plugin allow website administrators to display Data Request Forms in front-end, for example in your Privacy Policy Page.

-Easily integrate a Personal Data Request Form for your visitors/users in front-end, with two options:
+Easily integrate a Personal Data Request Form for your visitors/users in front-end, with some options:
 - Personal Data Export
 - Personal Data Erasure
+- Both of them

-Easy to integrate:
+It’s easy to integrate:

 - **Widget**
 The widget allows to integrate Data Request Form in your theme widget areas.
-It comes with two options: Form Title and Form Description Paragraph.
-Both are empty by default so no title/description are displayed by default.
+It comes with three options: Form Title, Form Description Paragraph and Form Type.

 - **Shortcode**
 `[gpdr-data-request]` shortcode allows to integrate Data Request Form where you need.
 This shortcode has no parameter.

 - **PHP Function**
-`echo gdrf_data_request_form()` function allows to integrate Data Request Form where you need.
-This function has no parameter.
+`echo gdrf_data_request_form( $args )` function allows to integrate Data Request Form where you need.
+This function has some parameters (see FAQ section below).
 Don’t forget to `echo` the function.

-- **Gutenberg Block** (planned release: 1.4)
+- **Gutenberg Block** (since 1.4!)
-We’re of course working on a Gutenberg block integration too :)
+The Gutenberg Block make it even easier to integrate front-end forms in your website.
+The block allows you to choose the type of form you need.

 GDPR Data Request Form is using AJAX to provide clean and user-friendly forms in front-end.
-You can integrate them in your Privacy Page / Legal Notice with our shortcodes or in your sidebar/footer with our widgets.
+You can integrate them in any page of your website (like your Privacy Policy Page) or in your sidebar/footer.

 **CAUTION: You need WordPress 4.9.6 at least to use this plugin!**